zelanko/sql-docs.pt-br/docs/2014/ssms/agent/view-job-activity.md

 ## <a name="before-you-begin"></a>Antes de começar

 ###  <a name="Security"></a> Segurança
- Para obter informações detalhadas, consulte [Implement SQL Server Agent Security](implement-sql-server-agent-security.md).
+ Para obter informações detalhadas, consulte [Implementar a segurança do SQL Server Agent](implement-sql-server-agent-security.md).

 ##  <a name="SSMS"></a> Usando o SQL Server Management Studio